kaixindelele/RHER/README.md

 Reported in 'Multi-Goal Reinforcement Learning: Challenging Robotics Environments and Request for Research'

-I found a implicit problem of HER:
+I found an implicit problem of HER:

 ## 3. HER introduces an implicit **non-negative** sparse reward problem for manipulation tasks